-Milla moved to Barcelona in January, leaving behind a PR gig in, or around, or for Louis Vuitton.
+Milla moved to Barcelona in January, leaving behind a PR gig London talking about Louis Vuitton.
 She did not have a bike.
 She did want to cook every day.
 And while she dreamt of starting a supper club she got herself a job at a Lebanese street food spot in Raval.
 In May she gifted a few boxes of tasty goodness to nearby tattoo parlours and indie shops.
 For lunch.
 For free.

 Just dropped them off with a smile.
 It’s December now, and good vibes, hustle and some skills in a kitchen the size of an office table in a shared flat have become Milla’s Lunch.
 She (and her team – yeah, she’s a job creator) are a gorgeous reminder that the internet can still connect us, open up opportunities for us, not only for them.

 These days, while scheming her future app, she works Instagram like a boss, prepares very convincing lunch boxes for a fiver and bikes them around town to your doorstep (delivery is included in those 5€, buddy).
 Why does she do it?
 “Honest, balanced, healthy food should be available for everyone.”
 “Have you practiced that line?”
 “No, but I used to work in PR.”
 Look out for this one.
 She’s going places.
 Literally.